kubernetes/kubernetes/docs/proposals/multi-platform.md

 $ for platform in ${PLATFORMS}; do GOOS=${platform%/*} GOARCH=${platform##*/} ./make.bash --no-clean; done
 ```

-With Go 1.5+, cross-compiling the whole project isn't required.
+With Go 1.5+, cross-compiling the Go repository isn't required anymore.
 Go will automatically cross-compile the `std` packages that are being used by the code that is being compiled, _and throw it away after the compilation_.
 If you cross-compile multiple times, Go will build parts of `std`, throw it away, compile parts of it again, throw that away and so on.

 However, there is an easy way of cross-compiling all `std` packages in advance with Go 1.5+: